Cultural impact of Madonna: Markets, genres and popularizing of things

 Madonna performing "American Life" (2003) in the Re-Invention World Tour (2004).
-It is the first or second song to have ever debut with Internet sales alone on the Billboard Hot 100.
+It is the first or second song to have ever debuted with Internet sales alone on the Billboard Hot 100.

 In 2014, Xavi Sancho from El País considered that during the height of her career, her releases were not only mere musical and commercial events, but rather, they marked a way forward.
 Author Marshawn Evans commented she helped revolutionize in her generation how music was performed, delivered to the public, purchased, packaged and downloaded.
 A 1984 article inside Billboard, echoed that the simultaneous releases of LP, cassette and CD were pioneered by Madonna within WEA-Warner branches.
 Madonna would later have the biggest first-week album shipments in the history of Warner Music and one of the largest overall, with Ray of Light (1998) and Music (2000).
 Furthermore, Madonna popularized the usage of the Korg M1, as The Vinyl Factory reports, while The Immaculate Collection was the first album to implement the QSound effect.
 Madonna would also affect music video industry, called as her "main contribution" to the industry by some insiders ahead of her induction into the Rock and Roll Hall of Fame in 2008.
 For instance, she released the first video single in the U.S. "Justify My Love", which remains the best-selling video single.
 Madonna also influenced mainstream pop stage shows, particularly with her Blond Ambition World Tour, according to The New York Times, while her performance shows inspired others over decades, according to author of The Twisted Tale of Glam Rock (2010).

 Madonna's chief impact in music was in the pop music realm.
 She was a pioneer to popularize dance-pop according to Arie Kaplan.
 According to music critic Stephen Thomas Erlewine, Madonna also had a "huge role" in popularizing dance music with her debut album, marked by a lack of credibility for disco music at that time.
 At the end of the decade, an article published by The Spokesman-Review also detailed her significant impact in the dance musical scene.
 Bob Tannenbaum from The New York Times credits her for help to the evolution of remixing from underground to a standard practice.
 Other critics and scholars credited Madonna for help to introduce electronic music into the stage of popular music to the masses, or at least within mainstream American pop culture, according to British scholar David Gauntlett, as the genre was most popular outside of America.
 In 2019, MTV's Erica Russell stated she "reignite interest" in the concept album within mainstream pop after the decline of the rock-oriented concept album in the 1980s.